-What you want to get out of the partnership and what you think you need can certainly evolve over time, but to start it helps to set expectations so the other person knows what you’re hoping to get out of them.
+What you want to get out of the partnership and what you think you need can certainly evolve, but to start it helps to set expectations so the other person knows what you’re hoping to get out of them.
 Part of this involves owning your weaknesses.
 I find that other people can’t help you if they don’t know what your problems are.

 Don’t use a friend.

 You want someone who can be objective, who isn’t too close to your life, and who isn’t worried about hurting your feelings.
 Don’t assume because you like someone that they will be a good partner either, always leads to disappointment.